fbpx

 You’ll notice that these guidelines are qualitative, not quantitative.
 That is, an honors course is not merely a matter of reading more books, solving more problems, or doing more labs.
 It has to do with how work is carried out.
 In general, honors courses are meant to draw the student out into deep academic waters, beyond the buoys of “memorize and regurgitate,” to a place where he is engaged with the subject matter in more analytical and creative ways.
 For a history course, this might be doing historical research at your local library; in a literature class, it would probably involve book reports and literary analysis; in science, it might include the student designing their own experiments.

 Since honors courses are more involved than typical courses, how many more hours should you log?
 HSLDA recommends that honors log at least 150 hours for the year.
-A student should spend 8-10 hours per week on honors coursework over a 30-week school year.
+Students should spend 8-10 hours weekly on honors coursework over a 30-week school year.
 And remember, whatever you do, be prepared to provide proof of honors coursework.
 Colleges generally want to know why a particular course was designated honors.
-Having copies of syllabi or synopses of course work is a good idea so colleges can understand what your child accomplished.
+Having copies of syllabi or synopses of coursework is a good idea so colleges can understand what your child has accomplished.

 Making Honors Courses Work for You